RajatRasal/rajatrasal.github.io/_posts/2019-09-05-Import-*-is-a-CRIME-worthy-of-death.md

 time: 4
 type: blog
 ---
-I recently came across an error very similar in a colleagues' code when she was using ```pyspark``` for an exploratory data analysis - can you guess what caused it?
+I recently came across an error very similar to this one in a colleagues' code when he was using ```pyspark``` for an exploratory data analysis - can you guess what caused it?

 ``` python
 >>> cat eda.py